 Did you know it’s super simple to learn how to make vanilla powder?
-Made only from 100% vanilla pods, this homemade vanilla powder is zero waste and adds a rich, deep vanilla flavour to a dish.
-This is much more potent than vanilla extract ( meaning you can use 1/2 tsp powder vs 1st extract!) and maintains it’s flavour even when baked at high heats in an oven. ( Did you know that the alcohol in vanilla extract means flavour is evaporated during the cooking process?!)
+Made only from 100% vanilla pods, this homemade vanilla powder is zero waste and adds a rich, deep vanilla flavor to a dish.
+This is much more potent than vanilla extract ( meaning you can use 1/2 tsp powder vs 1st extract!) and maintains its flavor even when baked at high heat in an oven.
+(Did you know that the alcohol in vanilla extract means flavor is evaporated during the cooking process?!)

 I love the fact that this homemade vanilla powder is zero-waste too!
 Unlike when a recipe calls for vanilla beans and the pods are discarded.
 This way you’ll use the entire pod.
 That way you can get really good value for money.
 No need to waste a single bit of those expensive vanilla pods again!

-Some of my recipes where you could use this vanilla powder include this two-layer strawberry & vanilla vegan tart, Vegan Chocolate Cherry ‘Black Forest’ Tart, fluffy Japanese style pancakes, DIY Vegan magnum ice-creams and within these healthy dessert-inspired overnight oats … just to name a few!
+Some of my recipes where you could use this vanilla powder include fluffy Japanese-style pancakes, DIY Vegan magnum ice creams, and these healthy dessert-inspired overnight oats … just to name a few!

 The process for making homemade vanilla powder is super simple.
 It only consists of two steps.